NandanaVShamjith/employee-promotion-analytics/readme.md

 - XGBoost model used for prediction as decision support

 ### Python Insights
-- Promotion is rare (~9%), making outcomes highly competitive and imbalanced.
+- Promotions are rare (9%), so competition is high.
-- Performance signals dominate — ratings and awards matter more than tenure.
+- Strong performance matters most , high ratings and awards outweigh years of service.
-- Training score alone is weak and does not guarantee promotion.
+- Training scores alone aren’t enough to secure a promotion.
-- Promotions are multi-factor, combining performance, recognition, and judgment.
+- Promotion decisions consider multiple factors, combining performance, recognition, and managerial judgment.

 ---